Consumer behavior in marketing

 You assume loud colors are the way to attract teenagers?
 Ever met a goth?

-Part of your marketing planning.
+Part of your marketing strategy.

 To run your audit, you’ll need to include…